 Why all the Misinformation and Disinformation? – Are We Hooked on Scarcity?

 Ever since 1986, when I began my alternative energy journey in earnest, I received many reactions from people who hear about the possibility of free, non-polluting, forever renewable energy.
 The most common reaction is fear, and those fearful reactions have had a wide spectrum of expression.

 Soon before I first published this essay, I had a conversation with a learned man who recited the many potential disasters that humanity is poised on the brink of, largely due to our energy practices.
 I agree with that assessment.
 When I mentioned that free energy could eliminate all those problems, and quickly, he dismissed it in an instant, replying that we could not predict how free energy’s implementation might develop.
 He preferred certain doom rather than potential salvation, because he could not predict the final outcome, even though the potential upside was something that looked like heaven on Earth.
 I have witnessed that kind of response many times.
 That reaction is not confined to the energy issue.
 In 1990, when having AIDS was a death sentence, I tried interesting two AIDS patients in a treatment that reversed AIDS.
 Those patients could have tried the treatment for little cost, effort or inconvenience.
 They chose certain death instead, and a friend similarly died in early 2014.

 Why did Heinberg and Ruppert dismiss new energy as they did, particularly regarding the ET/black ops situation?
 When given the opportunity to see a vision of true abundance and the possibility of heaven on Earth, people usually avert their eyes as quickly as possible.
-Heinberg and Ruppert preached scarcity and austerity, and have a large and growing audience, while Brian O'Leary was denied admittance to the same "progressive" venues where they were feted.
+Heinberg and Ruppert preached scarcity and austerity, and had a large and growing audience, while Brian O'Leary was denied admittance to the same "progressive" venues where they were feted.
 It appears that Ruppert was a casualty of his own bleak vision, as he committed suicide in utter despair in 2014.